Review: OSPREY VARIANT 37 A masterpiece of the unknown "Jobs of the Pack World"

 table of contents

-Introduction: Steve Jobs, aka Mike Pfotenhauer, of the pack world
+Introduction: Mike Pfotenhauer, the Steve Jobs of the Puck World

-OSPREY is a pack manufacturer born in California in 1974.
-"I didn't want to work for anyone," founder Mike Pfortenhauer began making custom-made backpacks based on his sense of art school and sewing skills he learned from his mother at a young age.
-Its reputation quickly became popular, and it has grown to around 40 years since then to become popular all over the world.
+OSPREY is a pack manufacturer founded in California in 1974.
+Founder Mike Pfotenhauer, who "didn't want to work for anyone else," began making custom backpacks using his art school education and the sewing skills he learned from his mother at a young age.
+The company quickly gained a reputation, and in the nearly 40 years since, it has grown to become a globally popular brand

-The more you learn about this manufacturer, the more you understand it, the more you can see the "passion for manufacturing" of Mike, the current founder, who is still active today, and can be called an extraordinary, intense craftsmanship.
-For example, when he expanded his business and moved the company to Colorado to start producing and selling ready-made products from custom-made products, the 100 creators he hired were Navajo people, who were well-known for their dexterity craft production.
-Mike said he tried and error together to make it possible to produce large quantities of high-quality packs.
-Furthermore, when he switched to production in Vietnamese factory amid global competition, he moved to Ho Chi Minh with his family, and did not care if he was a Vietnamese person who didn't know what camping was, and joined local engineers and did not give up on making uncompromising things.
-He is truly Steve Jobs of the Pack world, and I can't help but feel something like Honda Soichiro.
-Manufacturing is not a speciality unique to Japan.
-In an interview with a web magazine, he hesitated to share his philosophy with him:
+The more you learn about this manufacturer, the more you realize the extraordinary craftsmanship and passion for manufacturing that founder Mike, who is still active today, has.
+For example, when he expanded his business and moved his company to Colorado to begin producing and selling ready-made products instead of custom-made products, he hired 100 artisans, all of whom were Navajo, renowned for their dexterity in folk crafts.
+Through trial and error, Mike worked with them to mass-produce high-quality packs.
+Furthermore, when he switched production to a factory in Vietnam amid global competition, he moved his family to Ho Chi Minh City and, despite the Vietnamese being unfamiliar with camping, worked with local engineers to pursue uncompromising craftsmanship.
+He truly resembles the Steve Jobs of the pack world, and one cannot help but sense something of Soichiro Honda.
+Manufacturing is not just a Japanese specialty.
+In an interview with a web magazine, he hesitantly explained his philosophy:

 Be involved in the making of the product.

-My philosophy is that I am involved in making things (not just thinking about ideas or ideals).
+My philosophy is to be involved in creating things (not just coming up with ideas or ideals)

-From product prototypes to manufacturing processes, his professional spirit continues to focus on how to turn ideas into shape, and even today, he may not have changed since he was custom-made and handed over packs to each individual 40 years ago.
-In any case, it is clear that this relentless attitude towards output is the driving force behind Osprey, which leads the industry through its unique evolution.
-There were still many interesting things to be had when I dig into this, but that's another story.
+His professional spirit, which continues to focus on how to turn ideas into reality, from product prototypes to the manufacturing process, may not have changed since 40 years ago when he was handing out custom-made packs to each individual.
+In any case, it's clear that this relentless focus on output is the driving force behind Osprey's industry-leading unique evolution.
+There are many more interesting things to discover when you dig deeper into this, but that's a story for another time

 Detailed review